gaurav-g-12/CCD/README.md

 # Self-supervised Character-to-Character Distillation for Text Recognition （ICCV23）
 This repo contains file to train the CCD model on 94 characters.
 The pretrained and finetuned model weights are provided below.

 Following are the model configaration:
-    1. Trained on ST and MJ with 94 characters containing lower, upper and sepcial characters.
+- Trained on ST and MJ with 94 characters containing lower, upper and sepcial characters.
-    2. Maximum length of the label is 35
+- Maximum length of the label is 35
+- The provided checkpoint are for ViT base and vision_model_STD

 ## Pipeline